dalecurtis/video-animation-frame/explainer.md

 * Should we also surface playback quality statistics?
 E.g., time taken to decode, etc.
 * We should hang the VideoFrameMetadata structure off of [WebGLTexture](https://developer.mozilla.org/en-US/docs/Web/API/WebGLTexture), so that for DOM-less WebGL usage where texImage2D is the only compositor we avoid the need for requestAnimationFrame() to get frame metadata.
 * The API as proposed will miss some frames when compositing is done off the main thread if the next video.requestAnimationFrame() call does not happen in time.
 To rectify this we would need to make callbacks repeating and provide a cancellation mechanism.
+* There's an [AnimationProvider mix-in](https://html.spec.whatwg.org/multipage/imagebitmap-and-animations.html#animation-frames) which is now standardized, but doesn't allow for optional parameters, can we get some and use that?